 If the wiring for an air conditioner is poorly installed, or if it is damaged during the life of the air conditioning unit, then this could lead to a number of potential air conditioning emergencies.

 The wiring controls everything from the outdoor unit to the indoor air movers, and even the thermostat.
 Faulty wiring could cause an air conditioner to become unresponsive, it could become stuck on a single setting, or it may perform intermittently and not at the temperatures that are set by the user.

 AC service school includes electrical training that will allow you to identify and troubleshoot any electric circuit within an air conditioner.
 You’ll also gain specific knowledge relating to air conditioner design, and how thermostats and control panels work.
 A wiring problem can be extremely frustrating and distressing for owners, but can often be fixed with simple troubleshooting and electrical repairs.
 If you like the challenge that electrical circuits can offer, then you’ll definitely be interested in taking an Associate of Occupational Studies (AOS) Degree program at an air conditioning repair school.

 Learn with the Best at ITI Technical College

-If you’re ready to take a step towards your dream career, then it’s time to enroll for AC repair training at ITI.
+If you’re ready to take a step toward your dream career, then it’s time to enroll in AC repair training at ITI.
 Our two-year degree program will prepare you for work in the field, giving you the knowledge and HVAC certification that you need to succeed.